juvu/DayTrade-SwingTrade/TradingTechniques.md

 * The stock is considered bullish if it can hold half of the first spike
 * Don't hold through individual resistance of 10M
 * Sizing
+	* 1/3 on break of premarket high
+	* Add 1/3 in the first pull back
 	* You can buy in the premarket with 1/3 position if it started to break premarket, or the dip of the second higher low
 	* Breaks premarket high, add 1/3 of the position
 	* First, second pullback, add 1/3 of position